-Though kids were banged up, no student had evident broken bones, which surprised Love, he said.
+Though kids were banged up, none student had evident broken bones, which surprised Love, he said.
 “The bus had to have barrel rolled,’’ he said.

 Within an estimated 15 minutes of the crash, firefighters had arrived and were treating the kids and preparing them for transport to Moses H. Cone Memorial Hospital in Greensboro for treatment.
 All were released by that evening.